KRFOSS/kali-docs/arm/odroid-u2/index.md

 The ODROID-U2 and ODROID-U3 hardware are based on the same basic platform, so the U2 image will work with the U3 without modification.
 {{% /notice %}}

-By default, the Kali Linux ODROID-U2/U3 image contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) similar to most other platforms.
+By default, the Kali Linux ODROID-U2/U3 image **does not** contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) which is often found in Kali platforms.
 If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).

 ## Kali on ODROID-U2/U3 - Build-Script Instructions

-Kali no longer provides pre-built images for download, but you can still generate one by cloning the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
+Kali does not provide pre-built images for download, but you can still generate one by cloning the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
 The script to use is `odroid-u2.sh`.

 Once the build script finishes running, you will have an "img" file in the directory where you ran the script from.
 At that point, the instructions are the same as if you had downloaded a pre-built image.